-Today marketing is known as an advanced blend of strategy and technology, however it hasn’t always been this way.
-Marketing as we know it began with humble beginnings of simply trying to sell goods and services.
+Today marketing is known as an advanced blend of strategy and technology, however, it hasn’t always been this way.
+The history of marketing as we know it began with humble beginnings of simply trying to sell goods and services.

 Attempts to accomplish this may be as old as civilization itself.
 Some believe it started with trying to presents goods in a certain way for trading.
 The effort to develop persuasive communications for selling goods and services has been around since the times of ancient China and India.
 This activity may not have been recognized as a marketing business at the time, but it is where the idea for marketing started to develop.

 The ideas of marketing as it is understood in the modern era began during the time of the Industrial Revolution.
 This period spanned the late 18th century and lasted long into the 19th century.
 It was a time of rapid social change motivated by innovations in the scientific and technological industries.

 It was during the Industrial Revolution that purchasing goods began to be easier for a consumer than make things themselves.
 Mass production created many industries engaged in the same endeavor to serve the needs of a growing consumer market.
 The infrastructure for transportation as well as mass media took hold.
 It created a need for producers to find better ways to develop products customers needed and a more sophisticated approach to informing them about these commodities.